cslab-ntua/HPA-Plus/examples/simple-linear/README.md

 # Simple Linear Example

-This example is showing a Predictive Horizontal Pod Autoscaler (PHPA) using a linear regression model.
+This example demonstrates HPA+ using a linear regression model.

 ## Requirements